theramiyer/human-resume/data/_experience/cognizant-technology-solutions.md

 - I specialise in PowerShell; built modules, with tens of functions for backup, clean-up, auto-healing, auditing, and disaster recovery.
 - I have led implementations of <span class='small-caps'><span class='small-caps'>SCOM</span></span>, <span class='small-caps'>SCCM</span>, Citrix XenApp 7.15, <span class='small-caps'>DMARC</span>, etc. Ask me about my experience with the projects.
 - Recently, I accepted additional responsibility in Active Directory, File Services, VMware infrastructure, and Nutanix.
-- I also train fellow associates on PowerShell, helping them transition to automation teams across the organisation.
+- I also trained fellow associates on PowerShell, helping them transition to automation teams across the organisation.
 <!--more-->
 - Over the last year, I revisited and automated several audit reports, leading to over 36 hours a month saved in creating the reports.
 The simplification also reduced the time required to understand and leverage the data by about half.